The Wheels on the Bus nursery rhyme and song is terrific for speech & language development

 Wheels on the Bus |

-We made mini books, followed directions, and talked about same and different.
+We made mini books, followed directions, and talked about the same and different.

 We decided who? was on the bus.
-My kinders loved coloring their bus and outfitting it with wheels that really went round while they practiced telling who? and where?
+My kinders loved coloring their bus and outfitting it with wheels that really went around while they practiced telling who? and where?

 We sequenced buses by size and decided which was first, second, third and last.